top of page

 Understanding the current S455 tax rates is crucial for directors and shareholders of close companies.
 The rates determine the amount of tax payable on loans or advances made to participators, which is an essential consideration for tax planning and compliance.

-As of 6 April 2022, the S455 tax rate saw a revision, aligning with changes in the dividend upper tax rate.
+As from 6 April 2022, the S455 tax rate saw a revision, aligning with changes in the dividend upper tax rate.
 This adjustment increased the S455 tax from 32.5% to 33.75%.
 The rate hike mirrors the UK government's broader strategy to maintain parity between the tax treatment of distributed profits and extracted loans resembling income.
 Loans or advances made to participators on or after this date are subject to this new rate.

 Calculation of S455 Tax Based on Outstanding Loan Amounts